FE8Dev/FE8RProject/FE8_arsenals.md

 Its last form, grants Permanent Miracle, inmunity to negative status, but lowers all stats except Mov and Con by 15.

 ## Sword
-Shadow Sword that causes the user to suffer a % of the damage dealt.
-The % of damage increases with the upgrades.
+Shadow Sword that has an HP cost.
+Each version has a higher cost.

 ### Earliest access
 Gets it in all T2.